 THE MILLERS COTTAGE

-In the Interior Design – Projects Over £250k category is The Millers Cottage, a new three-bedroom home on the banks of the River Avon, designed by Glasgow-based Scarinish Studio.
+In the Interior Design – Projects Over £250k category is The Millers Cottage, a renovated three-bedroom home on the banks of the River Avon, designed by Glasgow-based Scarinish Studio.
 The mix of materials and attention to detail is remarkable: a sculptural staircase made by artisan metalworkers and custom-made, pre-blush Marmorino plaster are among the stand-out features of a home that honours a Scandinavian aesthetic while making use of a network of skilled Scottish makers.

 View the full list of finalists of the Scottish Design Awards 2023.